Sohini-Maity/Udacity-Data-Sc-upskill-Sohini/README.md

 We investigated the Seattle AirBnB data to get insight how business is doing in diff type of properties, what kind of properties are popular and what time demand is high so that accordingly business can be expanded.

-For this, we asked 3 questions:
+For this, we asked these questions:

-How much business happening on Accessible Vs Non Accessible Property?
+- How much business happening on Accessible Vs Non Accessible Property?
-What kind of less pricey properties users are preferring?
+- What kind of less pricey properties users are preferring?
-Which time of the year demand is high?
+- Which time of the year demand is high?
 2- Data Understanding

 The data comes from the Kaggle Seattle Airbnb Open Data.  three types of data listings, reviews and calendar.Listings, including full descriptions and average review score